towersvault/shinpokered/README.md

 The main purpose of this code repository is to study , comment upon, and repair functional errors,
 and also to document how to restore the game to an error-free state.
 Additionally, many changes between the different japanese and english releases are researched and documented.
-Furthermore, it acts as a kind of research-informed speculative work (like paleoart or other such extrapolations).
+Furthermore, it acts as a kind of research-informed speculative work that presents an alternate interpretation.
-It tries to extrapolate what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been;
+It is an interpretation of what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been;
 a glitch-free experience with player-friendly goodies and enhancements common to other modern remasterings.

 Read the ["Guide to New Player Functions"](https://github.com/jojobear13/shinpokered/blob/master/ips_patches/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.